-It is important to underscore that Cameroon does not have a complete law on mutual judicial assistance [23].
-The 2010 cyber law rather provides a framework for mutual judicial assistance in its Part IV but fails to outline in detail the content of a mutual judicial assistance.
-In this regard, pertinent issues regarding the type of information or documents to furnish the Cameroonian authority are not indicated.
+It is essential to note that Cameroon still needs a comprehensive law on mutual judicial assistance [23].
+The 2010 cyber law only provides a framework for mutual judicial assistance in Part IV but fails to detail its content.
+In this regard, pertinent issues regarding the type of information or, at the very least, documents to furnish the Cameroonian authority still need to be outlined.

-However, the United Nation Office on Drugs and Crime came up with a Model Law on Mutual Assistance in Criminal Matters in 2007, recently amended with provisions on electronic evidence and the use of special investigative techniques in 2021[24].
-The provisions of this model law could be used as a guide by states under the United Nations in articulating the content and standard form of a mutual legal assistance.
+However, the United Nations Office on Drugs and Crime developed a Model Law on Mutual Assistance in Criminal Matters in 2007, recently amended with provisions on electronic evidence and special investigative techniques in 2021[24].
+The provisions of this model law could be used as a guide by states under the United Nations in articulating the content and standard form of mutual legal assistance.